 Now he's, you know, acting so bizarre, strange, weird.

-I've I've never seen anything like this, the things that he's saying to potential voters for him.
+I've never seen anything like this, the things that he's saying to potential voters for him.

-Uh here to sort through all of this, we bring in our polsters, Matt Towery, uh syndicated columnist polster for many, many years.
+Here to sort through all of this, we bring in our pollsters.

-Scott Rasmussen is uh with us.
+Scott Rasmussen is with us.

 Politics has failed, but America will not.

-Uh welcome back both of you.
+Welcome back, both of you.

 Scott, let me start with you.

-Umticing is a trend, and I know your poll has picked up on it.
+One thing that I'm noticing is a trend, and I know your poll has picked up on it.

 Polls showing great support for the president with African Americans and Hispanic Americans.

-Uh, we're talking about triple or higher the number of African Americans and Hispanic Americans that voted for him in 2016.
+We're talking about triple or higher the number of African Americans and Hispanic Americans that voted for him in 2016.

 How real is that?

-So there's you know there is a significant movement.
+So there's, you know, there is a significant movement.

 The president is not going to win.

-Well, I'd say results have to mean a lot here, Matt Towery, and he's got obviously the opportunity zones, criminal justice reform is huge.
+Well, I'd say results have to mean a lot here, Matt Towery.

-Uh add to that the comments of, say, Michael Bloomberg, who I uh uh it's shocking and stunning, and even you now have Bernie Sanders is saying he needs to get out of the race completely over this.
+And even you now have Bernie Sanders is saying he needs to get out of the race completely over this.

-Uh how does this play out?
+How does this play out?

 Well, you know, Sean, winning a general election, I've always said, is more about turning out your vote than it is winning the vote.

-So the big issue is when you look at the African American vote to Scott's point, I believe the president will take up several points and every even one, two, three points is a substantial difference when you get to some of these critical swing states, particularly North Carolina, Georgia, other states like that.
+And even one, two, three points is a substantial difference when you get to some of these critical swing states, particularly North Carolina, Georgia, other states like that.

 I agree.